All Episodes

 I would think that a speech so great that you got paid so much money for you would like to share it with the American people.

-So I think she should suggest it.
+So I think she should release the change.

 Secretary said, well, she will do it if other people do it.